khj0704/tiny-android-http-client/README.md

     }
 });
 ```
-Note, when issuing an http request, if your screen rotates the activity will be re-created, your code to update the
+Note, when issuing an HTTP request, if your screen rotates the activity will be re-created, your code to update the
 user interface in the onSuccess callback will not work.
 You need a fragment activity to solve this problem.
+HTTPClient can be reused.

 Model 2: Async request with Future
 ------------------